When it comes to mortgages and credit scores, there are two really important questions to ask:

 Of course, the interest rates change daily, but the above table gives you an idea of the importance of a high score when you apply for a mortgage.
 From the top credit score range to the bottom is a difference of more than 1.5 percent.
 While that may not seem like a lot, it results in a higher payment of more than $250 per month.
 And over the life of a 30-year mortgage, a top credit score of 760 or higher as compared to a score of 620 will save you about $102,000 in interest payments on a $300,000 mortgage!

-You can check out your credit score totally free (no “free” trial or credit card required)?
-Check out Credit Sesame.
-Not only do you get your credit score for free, but they will also monitor your credit for free.
+Credit Sesame: You can check out your credit score totally free (no “free” trial or credit card required).